 Using a product like Advance Carpenter Ant Bait is a great way to follow an ant trail back to the main nest.
 You can drop the granules or a piece of food along a carpenter ant trail and keep following the trail all the way to its endpoint which is likely the main nest.

-Now you know where the main nest is and you can apply the granules all around the nest to slowly but surely destroy the entire nest.
+You can apply the granules all around the nest slowly, but this won’t destroy the nest entirely.
 Try and keep the bait as close to the main nest as possible since outdoor ant baits can also attract other types of ants.

 After Treatment: Monitor the Tree’s Health

-Another important step to take is to monitor a tree’s health.
-Carpenter ants are not typically equipped to make a nest in any regular, healthy tree which means that there is likely some kind of excess moisture or rot that draws the ants to the tree.
+Another important step to take is to watch a tree’s health.
+Carpenter ants are not typically equipped to make a nest in any regular, healthy tree, which means that there is likely some excess moisture or rot that draws the ants to the tree.

 Calling on an arborist to come take a look and give an assessment of your tree is a smart move at this stage.